 Opportunities for Education are Plenty

 If you’re looking for a good education for you or your kids, you came to the right place.
-There are four public universities and four colleges, and four public school boards cover the need for primary and secondary education.
+There are four public universities and four colleges, and four public school boards covering the need for primary and secondary education.
 Schools are almost evenly split between those with English as a first language and those that go with French.

 Things to Expect When Driving